 Children five years old and under get in free, but they may get bored and restless — and frustrated by not being allowed to touch things.

 If you park in the lots near the pavilion, the cost is not included in your ticket.

 Tips for Viewing the Rose Parade Float Decorating

-By the day before the parade, the decorating will be done.
-You can see completed floats ready for the parade then, but if you want to watch the decorators in action, go a day or two earlier.
+On the day before the parade, the decorating will be done.
+You can see completed floats ready for the parade then, but go a day or two earlier if you want to watch the decorators hustle to get every last piece of fruit, seed, bark, grass, and flowers to their floats.

 How to Get to the Viewing Locations

-If you live in — or are staying in — another part of town, you can take the Metro Rail Gold Line to the Fillmore Station, which is about a block from the Rose Palace on Raymond...
-Avenue.
-Use their trip planner to figure out how.
+If you are going there from another part of town, you can take the Metro Rail to Pasadena and then take a bus to a stop near the pavilion.
+Use the Metro trip planner to figure out how.

 How to Participate in the Float Decorating

-Some organizations accept walk-ins, but others make you register in advance.
-You'll have to meet age restrictions.
+Some organizations accept walk-in helpers, but others make you register in advance.
+You'll have to meet minimum age requirements and sign a waiver.
 Float decorating is a messy job, so be prepared for that.